National Cycle Route 12: Huntingdon to Spalding

-As present there is no official route from Spalding to NCR 1 at Fossdyke Bridge.
+As present there is no official route from Spalding to NCR 1 at Fossdyke Bridge, but an extension is planned.
+However, a combination of local roads and a byway open to all traffic can be used.

-It may be worth noting that the part of Route 12 running through Peterborough's Bridge Street has a cycling ban in place approximately Monday-Saturday 9:00 am – 6:00 pm and Sunday 9:00 am – 4:00 pm.

-In due course the route will extend north from Spalding to meet National Cycle Network route 1 at Fossdyke.

 The route to Grimsby is undefined, but could be a new route off NCN1 at Boston following the Lincolnshire coast via Mablethorpe to Grimsby.